I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 Is Quinoa Good for You?

-Eating quinoa can potentially be beneficial for disease prevention such as cancer, diabetes, and heart problems.
+Eating quinoa can potentially be beneficial for disease prevention, such as cancer, diabetes, and heart problems.
 It might even help those who need to shed excess pounds.
 To learn more about these potential benefits, follow the source links at the bottom of this page.

 Quinoa vs. Rice vs. Couscous

-- Quinoa vs. brown rice (similarities): Both are high in fiber, contain minerals good for health, are gluten-free, and good for digestion.
+- Quinoa vs. brown rice (similarities): Both are high in fiber, contain minerals good for health, are gluten-free, and are good for digestion.
 People with Type 2 diabetes benefit from eating foods like these because they take longer to digest, providing better blood sugar control.
 Eating high-fiber foods might even result in better weight control.

 - Quinoa vs. brown rice (differences): Quinoa wins the nutritional value competition with brown rice because of this one fact.
 It is a complete protein containing all nine essential amino acids that our bodies need to function.
 People who follow vegetarian diets are sure to appreciate this.
 The usual foods people eat that are complete proteins include meat, seafood, poultry, eggs, and dairy products.
 When solely relying upon a vegetarian diet to meet those needs, one must become educated on proper food pairings or rely upon supplements to get the same effect.

 - Quinoa vs. couscous: Nutritionally, quinoa comes out on top.
 Couscous is a tiny pasta made from durum wheat, so it is not gluten-free.
-It does contain significantly more selenium, but quinoa has fewer carbs, more fiber, protein, manganese, folate, and iron.
+It does contain significantly more selenium, but quinoa has fewer carbs, and more fiber, protein, manganese, folate, and iron.
 It also has that winning combination of having all essential amino acids!

 - White rice vs. brown rice: White rice is the less nutritious choice.
 Brown rice has more fiber, antioxidants, essential amino acids, vitamins, minerals, and fewer carbs and calories.
 The sole exception is that enriched white rice does contain more iron and folate.